 Most of the defendants in these three cases, as well as Maria Katsaris and many members of the Cobb family, died in Jonestown on November 18, 1978.

-The three suits were pending when Temple lawyers filed for dissolution of the Peoples Temple corporation in December 1978, as was a countersuit which the Temple filed against Stoen.
+The three suits were pending when Temple lawyers filed for dissolution of the Peoples Temple corporation in December 1978, as was a countersuit that the Temple filed against Stoen.
 In the petition seeking dissolution, Temple attorney Charles Garry asked for guidance in how to proceed in all four suits.
 They were eventually dismissed.

 James Cobb v.
 Peoples Temple, Jim Jones, Teresa Buford, Jean Brown, Pamela Moton et al., RYMUR, 89-4286-BB-11-a (Note: The pages of this document were not separately numbered.)